Module 5: ITS to Support Travelers

-ITS technologies for improving driver safety include:
+ITS technologies for improving driver safety include the following:

 - Intersection collision warning systems (CWS) detect and warn drivers of approaching traffic and potential right-of-way violations at intersections.

-- Lane change warning systems alert drivers of the presence of vehicles, or other obstructions, in adjacent lanes when the driver prepares to change lanes.
+- Lane change warning systems alert drivers of the presence of vehicles or other obstructions in adjacent lanes when the driver prepares to change lanes.

 - Forward collision warning (FCW) systems, also known as rear-end collision avoidance systems, warn drivers that they are in a conflict situation with a lead vehicle.
 These conflicts can arise when the lead vehicle is stopped, slowing, or traveling at a constant speed.

 - Rear-impact warning systems warn the lead vehicle driver that they are in conflict with a following vehicle.
 The warning can be presented by the lead vehicle or transmitted from the following vehicle to an in-vehicle warning system in the leading vehicle.